Congruences for the ratios of Rankin--Selberg $L$-functions: Introduction

 \item $f \in S_{24}(\SL_2(\Z))$, $g \in S_{12}(\SL_2(\Z))$, $g'$ a weight $12$ Eisenstein series, $\fP = 691.$ \\ (This is the Ramanujan congruence.) \end{enumerate} In (1) and (2), $f'$ is a Galois conjugate of $f$, but in (3) $f'$ is not a Galois conjugate of $f$.

 The computations rely on two algorithms.
 The first algorithm, reviewed in \ref{subsection: algorith-gl2-x-gl2}, computes the special values of Rankin-Selberg $L$-functions, and is essentially due to Shimura and Hida.
-Roughly speaking, it relies on the interpretation of the $L$-value as a Petersson inner product of a cusp form with a holomorphic projection which is due to Shimura \cite{shimura}, and the computation of the holomorphic projection recursively from the given data and an appropriate Eisenstein series due to Hida \cite{hida}.
+Roughly speaking, it relies on the interpretation due to Shimura \cite{shimura} of the $L$-value as a Petersson inner product of a cusp form with a holomorphic projection, and the computation due to Hida \cite{hida} of the holomorphic projection recursively from the given data and an appropriate Eisenstein series.
 The second well-known algorithm, reviewed in \ref{subsection: algorith-gl2}, computes the $L$-values of modular forms from the Hecke-equivariant pairing between a space of cusp forms and a suitable space of modular symbols.
 It should be mentioned that there is also an algorithm by Tim Dokchitser \cite{dokchitser} to compute the $L$-values of modular forms numerically.
 All the computations in this paper are done on SAGE \cite{sage}.

 Based on these examples, we formulate a conjecture in Conj.\,\ref{conj:main}.
 In the companion article \cite{narayanan-raghuram}, we prove a variation of this conjecture using the machinery of Eisenstein cohomology as developed by Harder and the second author in \cite{harder-raghuram}.
-As the proofs in \cite{harder-raghuram} involves a cohomological interpretation of Langlands's theorem on the constant term of an Eisenstein series, the results and proofs in \cite{narayanan-raghuram} are completely independent of the computational techniques this paper.
+As the proofs in \cite{harder-raghuram} involve a cohomological interpretation of Langlands's theorem on the constant term of an Eisenstein series, the results and proofs in \cite{narayanan-raghuram} are completely independent of the computational techniques this paper.